Best Monitors for Programmers in 2026

 $449.95 -32% $303.99

-If your monitor lacks built-in hub functionality, a dock adds the ports you need.
-The CalDigit TS4 is the dock I recommend to anyone with a MacBook.
-18 ports, 98W charging, and Thunderbolt 4 speeds.
-It’s not cheap even at the discounted price, but I’ve been through three cheaper docks that all died within a year.
-The CalDigit has been rock solid for over two years now.
-Anker makes solid budget options if $300 is too steep.
+If a monitor lacks built-in hub functionality, a dock adds the ports needed.
+The CalDigit TS4 offers 18 ports, 98W charging, and Thunderbolt 4 speeds — the most reliable option for MacBook users who’ve been burned by cheaper docks dying within a year.
+Anker makes solid budget alternatives in the $80-150 range if $300 is too steep for a dock.

-If you’re curious about the rest of my workspace, I’ve written about my complete home office setup separately.
-And if you spend a lot of time on video calls or streaming, your webcam quality matters just as much as your monitor.
+For the rest of the workspace, check out the complete home office setup guide.
+And if video calls are part of the daily routine, webcam quality matters as much as the monitor.

 Quick Recommendations